Govt unveils plans to further loosen consumer lending rules

 They were largely aimed at removing the risk of lenders interpreting the rules too conservatively, removing the blanket requirement for lenders to go through borrowers' spending habits with a fine-tooth comb, and recognising borrowers' spending habits may change once they take on debt.

+He recognised "intended consequences" related to the CCCFA had emerged.
+Borrowers that should pass affordability tests are being declined, and borrowers are being "subject to unnecessary or disproportionate inquiries that are perceived by them as being intrusive".

+However, Clark discarded a recommendation the Council of Financial Regulators made to amend affordability regulations to better target specific kinds of lending, lenders, or certain consumers where there is a higher underlying risk of substantial hardship.

-Clark said the Council of Financial Regulators noted the CCCFA regulations had some impact on home lending, but other factors such as loan-to-value ratio restrictions, increased interest rates, inflation and a general property market slowdown also contributed to declines in home lending.
+Clark said the Council noted the CCCFA regulations had impacted home lending, but other factors such as loan-to-value ratio restrictions, increased interest rates, inflation and a general property market slowdown also contributed to declines in home lending.

 "On the other hand, financial mentors are reporting they are now better able to identify and report irresponsible lending, and there has been an increase in referrals to financial helpline MoneyTalks," he said.